 The Japanese brand’s smallest offering in the market, the Honda Brio is definitely a head-turner of a city car, plus it has great driving dynamics to boot.
 With a 1.2-liter 4-cylinder engine that produces 89 hp and 110 Nm of torque.
 Mated to a CVT, you get a quite responsive drive along with a good amount of fuel savings in the city.
 Expect fuel economy figures of up to 14 km/L on a good day in terms of fuel consumption for this small hatchback.
 Also, don’t let its diminutive stance deceive you because this model has good amounts of passenger and cargo space coming in at 258 liters of space with the rear seats up.
 This can expand to 710 liters once the rear backrests are folded.

 Though compared to the rest of the competition on this list, it’s a bit on the anemic side in terms of technology features since it doesn’t have a backup camera and it also doesn't have parking sensors.
 It also doesn't have ISOFIX tethers, so you might have to resort to other means to attach your child seats to this automobile.
-Though that doesn’t take away from the fact that it is a great driving car that deserves a second, or even third glance while it is stylishly stuck in traffic, especially in its RS variant which tops out at P735,000.
+Though that doesn’t take away from the fact that it is a great driving car that deserves a second, or even third glance while it is stylishly stuck in traffic, especially in its RS variant which tops out at just a little above the P800,000 mark

 One of the more enduring but newer nameplates in the Mitsubishi lineup for the Philippines, the subcompact whether in its Mirage hatch or Mirage G4 sedan it's still a choice in the Philippine market that could make for a good purchase with the brand’s reputation for reliability, and history with Filipinos.
 Equipped with a 1.2-liter naturally-aspirated 3-cylinder engine, the gasoline motor produces 77 hp and 100 Nm of torque, which is not a lot, admittedly.
-If you’re a hatchback lover, then the top of the line Mirage goes for P760,000, while the top of the line G4 costs P869,000.
+If you’re a hatchback lover, then the top-of-the-line Mirage goes for around P770,000, while the top-of-the-line G4 costs a little above the P900,000 mark.

 The smallest entry in the Kia lineup is the Kia Picanto, and it also is one of the most refined in its segment.
-In terms of comfort over bumps and potholes of the Metro, as well as over the less-than-stellar roads of EDSA, the Picanto is one of the more appealing choices out in the market today.
+In terms of comfort over the bumps and potholes of the Metro, as well as over the less-than-stellar roads of EDSA, the Picanto is one of the more appealing choices out in the market today.
 Equipped with enough tech to keep you entertained in the cabin.
 With a 7-inch touchscreen with Android Auto and Apple Carplay, the Picanto is a rather fully-featured car that drives well with its 1.2-liter gasoline engine that gets pretty frugal.
 You also get the luxury of a backup camera that’ll no doubt help you get in and out of parking spots even if the car is so tiny.
-The most affordable variant of the Picanto with the 4-speed automatic transmission and 1.0-liter engine is the LX AT variant which goes for P635,000.
-If you want more power, get the 1.2-liter variant which goes for P745,000, and that is the top of the line model.
+The most affordable variant of the Picanto with a 4-speed automatic transmission and 1.0-liter engine.
+It is priced at P700,000 for its only remaining model.

 Suzuki’s small hatchback, the Suzuki Celerio is ready to take on the rigors of traveling through the city.
 It’s one of the most compact in the market today, but it doesn’t skimp out on comfort, fuel economy, and basic features.
 It’s amazingly frugal with its 1.0-liter 3-cylinder engine that puts out 67 hp and 90 Nm of torque.
-Instead of a 4-speed automatic, the top of the line variant gets a CVT and traditionalists will still get the option for a 5-speed manual transmission.
+Instead of a 4-speed automatic, the top-of-the-line variant gets a CVT and traditionalists will still get the option for a 5-speed manual transmission.
 You also get a serviceable amount of space to go with this model as well as the Suzuki name to go with it.
-The interior is rather simple but it feels like good quality thanks to the good quality plastics that Suzuki likes to use with its models.
-The most equipped variant of the Suzuki Celerio is priced at P598,000.
+The interior is rather simple but it feels good quality thanks to the good quality plastics that Suzuki likes to use with its models.
+As for its pricing, it can be had between the P700,000 to P760,000 range.

 Honorable mention: Suzuki S-Presso